H. C. McNeile: Early life

 McNeile was born in Bodmin, Cornwall.
 He was the son of Malcolm McNeile, a captain in the Royal Navy who at the time was governor of the naval prison at Bodmin, and Christiana Mary (née Sloggett).
 The McNeile family had ancestral roots from both Belfast and Scotland, and counted a general in the British Indian Army among their members.

 McNeile did not like either of his given names but preferred to be called Cyril, although he was always known by his friends as Mac.
 After attending a prep school in Eastbourne, he was further educated at Cheltenham College.
 On leaving the college, he joined the Royal Military Academy, Woolwich, from which he was commissioned into the Royal Engineers as a second lieutenant in July 1907.
 He underwent further training at the Royal School of Military Engineering before a short posting to Aldershot Garrison.
 He received promotion to lieutenant in June 1910 and was posted to Canterbury, serving three years with the 3rd Field Troop, until January 1914, when he was posted to Malta.

 In 1914 McNeile was promoted to the rank of captain.
 He was still in Malta when the war broke out and was ordered to France in October 1914; he travelled via England and married Violet Evelyn Baird on 31 October 1914.
-Baird was the daughter of Lieutenant-Colonel Arthur Baird Douglas of the Cameron Highlanders.
+She was the daughter of Lieutenant-Colonel Arthur Baird Douglas of the Cameron Highlanders.